My Blog

 50 / 50

-50. Which of the following is not a type of wireless transmission
+50. Which of the following is secondary storage device.

 Your score is